Code-Institute-Submissions/inscribe/TEST.md

   * An entry must have an event description of minimum 5 characters, and maximum of 200.
 On reaching 200 characters, the input field will render the user unable to enter anything else.
   * An entry with a description over 200 characters cannot be added.
-  * When a review was added, it was ensured that all corresponding fields were appropriately filled in the generated entry page.
+  * When an entry was added, it was ensured that all corresponding fields were appropriately filled in the generated entry page.
   * Solution/Self-help/Activity duration all have a maximum input of 50 characters.
     <div>
         <img src="static/assets/img/test/entry_creation.gif" alt="Entry Creation gif">